 - evaluating business operations and all legal requirements

 - ensuring all work health and safety responsibilities are met

 - planning budgets and arranging suitable training for staff.

 Each business will include both leaders and managers, and they can sometimes be the same person.
-However, there is a clear difference between the two roles.
 A leader can only inspire a team to success if there is a management structure in place to ensure tasks are carried out.
 Likewise, a leader who wants to be effective must be careful that they are not spending too much time managing and not enough time leading.